aiola-lab/whisper-medusa/README.md

 Faster-Whisper and Speculative Decoding have been proposed to enhance performance.
 We propose two types of Medusa architectures, Medusa-Linear and Medusa-Block, which build on Whisper by predicting multiple tokens per iteration.
 We evaluated the speed performance and accuracy of Medusa-Linear and Medusa-Block models on the Librispeech dataset which significantly improves speed with some degradation in WER.
-We train and evaluate our model on the LibriSpeech dataset, demonstrating strong performance speed improvements.
+We train and evaluate our model on various datasets, demonstrating strong performance speed improvements.

 <p align="center">